 Excessive alcohol consumption can result in death, just like heroin and other opiates

-People who take too much heroin that is purer than they’re expecting can suffer from overdose.
+People who take too much heroin that is purer than they’re expecting can suffer from an overdose.
 This can prove fatal as the opioids slow down the person’s breathing, depriving the body of oxygen and ultimately leading to death.
 The same phenomenon happens when drinking alcohol excessively.
 Alcohol affects the part of the brain that controls the person’s heart rate, breathing, and consciousness.
-Taking in more alcohol than the body can handle can result in a state of coma and in worse cases, death.
+Taking in more alcohol than the body can handle can result in a state of coma and worse cases, death.

 Extremely drunk people who have slept off their drunken state can die from suffocation as well.
 They vomit and inhale the material they’ve expelled which obstructs their breathing.
 If their vomiting reflex is good and they throw up most of the alcohol, they may live to see another day.
 Alcohol can also slow down the heart rate until the person dies from lack of oxygen.
 These incidents may not happen frequently, but alcohol can prove quite deadly just like opioids when abused.